 29 Feb Tips for a Green Spring Cleanup

-Spring has sprung… or, at least it’s about to anyway.
-And if you haven’t already, now’s the time to get going on your Spring cleaning!
-There’s something refreshing about cleaning out the stale, cluttered living space that seems to always come with Winter.
+Spring has sprung and if you haven’t already, now’s the time to get going on your spring cleaning.
+There’s something refreshing about cleaning out our stale, cluttered living spaces, after a long winter stuck indoors.

-Whether you’re the type that jumps for joy at the thought of Spring cleaning, or lazily approaches the task like a bear waking up from hibernation, we’ve got a few tips for you below to help you clean with ease and keep your efforts green.
+Whether you’re the type that jumps for joy at the thought of spring cleaning, or lazily approaches the task like a bear waking up from hibernation, we’ve got a few tips to help you clean with ease and keep your efforts green.

-- One room at a time: This one is pretty self-explanatory.
-It’s easy to come in guns blazing, feeling that you can take on the whole of your cluttered house in one fell swoop.
-Resist the urge!
+- One room at a time: This one’s pretty self-explanatory.
+It’s easy to come in guns a blazing, feeling that you can take on the whole of your cluttered house in one fell swoop.
+Resist the urge.
 This initial burst of motivation can quickly give way to despair once the true size of the task is realized.
 Instead, just do it one room at a time.
 That way, you can make real progress without being overwhelmed.

 - Remove-Sort-Clean-Organize: Here’s how it works.
 Let’s say you’re cleaning out a closet.
 First pull everything out.
 Next, sort into the following piles: Keep, Donate, Recycle, Trash.
-Clean the closet from top to bottom then put the Keep pile back in a well-organized fashion.
-Hopefully the trash pile will be very small or non-existent, as there is just so much that can be recycled these days (Island Return It takes electronics, small appliances, beverage containers, cell phones, batteries, lights, and much more…all for free!).
+Clean the closet from top to bottom then put the keep pile back in a well-organized fashion.
+Hopefully the trash pile will be very small or non-existent, as there is so much that can be recycled these days.
+Island Return It takes electronics, small appliances, beverage containers, cell phones, batteries, lights, and much more…all at no cost to you.

-- DIY cleaners: More and more is being discovered about the harmful effects of commercial cleaning products.
+- DIY cleaners: We’ve all heard about the harmful effects of commercial cleaning products.
 Luckily, a quick Google search is all it takes to find countless recipes for natural home cleaning products.
-There’s the old standby of vinegar, water, and baking soda for just about all your cleaning needs.
-Kick your cleaning up a notch with this furniture polish recipe from The Rising Spoon (www.therisingspoon.com).
-Simply combine 3 parts olive oil with one part vinegar…that’s it!
+The old standby of vinegar, water and baking soda works great for just about all your scouring jobs.
+Level your cleaning up a notch with this natural furniture polish recipe from The Rising Spoon (www.therisingspoon.com).
+Simply combine 3 parts olive oil with one part vinegar…that’s it.
 Add some essential oil for scent if you wish.

 Author: Island Return It